 - The entire SoftwareDistribution folder

-- EventCache folder
+- The EventCache folder

-- Any folder other than Download and DataStore inside SoftwareDistribution
+- Any folder inside

 Why Is the Cache a Problem?

-- Run System File Checker (SFC):
+- Run System File Checker (SFC)

-In the same Command Prompt window, run these in order:DISM /Online /Cleanup-Image /CheckHealth
+In the same elevated Command Prompt, run these commands in order:DISM /Online /Cleanup-Image /CheckHealthDISM /Online /Cleanup-Image /ScanHealthDISM /Online /Cleanup-Image /RestoreHealth

 Important Reminder: Cache Deletion Is Not a Magic Fix